 During strike Benn toured the country giving speeches and offering support to the miners.

-During the strike Benn was a vocal supporter of the miners - and a fierce critic of Margaret Thatcher and the ineffective support offered by the Labour leadership on the other.
+Benn lent vocal support to the miners during the strike.
+He was also a fierce critic of Margaret Thatcher, as well as of the ineffective support offered by the Labour leadership.

 A key supporter of peace movements, Benn met Saddam Hussein on the eve of both Gulf Wars.